Theresa-poon/memoryverse/README.md

 ###### We use cookies and similar tracking technologies to track the activity on our Service and hold certain information.

 ###### Cookies are files with small amount of data which may include an anonymous unique identifier.
-Cookies are sent to your browser from a website ###### and stored on your device.
-Tracking technologies also used are beacons, tags, and scripts to collect and track information and to improve and ###### analyze our Service.
+Cookies are sent to your browser from a
+###### website a nd stored on your device.
+Tracking technologies also used are beacons, tags, and scripts to collect and track information
+###### and to improve and analyze our Service.

 ###### You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
-However, if you do not accept cookies, you ###### may not be able to use some portions of our Service.
+However, if you do not accept cookies,
+###### you may not be able to use some portions of our Service.
 You can learn more how to manage cookies in the Browser Cookies Guide.

 ###### Examples of Cookies we use: